pioneer credit recovery irs

 The IRS works with private debt collection agencies such as Pioneer Credit Recovery IRS that work to collect payments from taxpayers who have overdue tax bills, often in violation of federal and state law.
 This page contains frequently asked questions about this program, as well as links to information about the IRS tax collection program.
 This agency helps taxpayers pay their tax debts to their local, state, and federal tax collection agencies.
 Congress has passed a law requiring private debt collectors (PCAs) to use the same accounting services as the IRS.
 The deceased’s account is not transferred to a private collection agency.
 This authority helps collect certain overdue tax returns.
 For immediate assistance with tax relief click the “call now button” on this page.

+What Happens If the IRS Sends You to Collections?
 The Internal Revenue Service has hired for-profit debt collection firms to help it collect long-overdue taxes.
 The IRS has limited resources and does not have the time to do collections by itself.
 The agency recently awarded new contracts to four companies – Pioneer Credit Recovery IRS, ConServe, Performant, and CBE Group.

 These companies are based in New York and boast of over 1000 employees.
 These companies are listed on NASDAQ and also have branches in Florida, New Jersey, Indiana, and Texas.
 They are a leading provider of government collections.
 Their website touts experience in both tax and non-tax collections.
 However, you should be cautious when choosing a company to handle your collection case.